pytorch-fdn/ambassador-program/pytorch-ambassador-program.md

 - 📖 Event organization materials and playbooks.

 ### **3️⃣ Financial & Event Support**
-- 💰 Approved expense reimbursement to support community engagement
+- 💰 Approved expense reimbursement to support community engagement within the program’s budget.
 - 🎟️ Free or discounted tickets to the PyTorch Conference.
 - 🎁 Ambassador swag for outreach events.